 The history of citizenship in Australia

-By contrast, citizenship in Australia is not a constitutional right.
+Unlike the United States, citizenship in Australia is not a constitutional right.
 Australian citizenship has a long and complex history as a result of British imperial control.
 As late as 1948, there was no such thing as Australian citizenship.
 Rather, residents were categorised as British subjects.

 Determining who is granted citizenship in Australia is fixed by legislation.